Clemapfel/jluna/docs/manual.md

 }
 ```

-To create the julia-side versions of the classes, we need access to their julia-side constructors.
-We can do so using `jl_find_function`, then using the constructors to create instances:
+To instance the julia-side versions of the classes, we need access to their julia-side constructors.
+We can do so using `jl_find_function`, using the result like a function to create instances:

 ```cpp
 template<Is<Frog::Tadpole> T>